 The Department of Medicine divisions were very strong and competitive, vying for the best trainees.
 We received some grants and got started.
 Krause busied himself with his work on Streptococci, some immunology and miscellaneous items.
 He was a strong organizer and he believed (as did I) that he should have been head of all Infectious Diseases – a hot area in those days.
 I was left largely on my own.
 There were some clinical Rheumatologists at Barnes-Jewish Hospital and they were very helpful and cooperative, but without any interest or skill in research.
 Bob Karsh was quite outstanding as a teacher and he was very well read, giving him lots of ideas.
 We were good friends.
 Dave Lieberman, Bob Owen, Bernie Hulburt and Paul Hageman (an outstanding gentleman and statesman of the Department of Medicine) made up the rest.

 It was greatly strengthened when Eng Tan joined the division.
 About the same time Julian Fleischman joined us.
 Julian was a PhD coming from a series of Nobel laboratories.
 He did his own Immunochemistry and was very much involved with the Microbiology Department.
 As things turned out, Eng was offered the job of Chief of Rheumatology at Colorado.
 He pursued a distinguished career there and at Scripps.
-Krause got itchy feet, wanting more, with administration – first at NIH, later Emory (Dean) later back to NIH where he is still active!!
+Krause got itchy feet, wanting more, with administration – first at NIH, later Emory (Dean) later back to NIH!!
 By this time (late 1960s) the division had good financial support and a training grant.
 Chick Spilberg came from NYU, and Bevra Hahn joined me finishing off her training and then joining the staff (she also was to have a very strong career at UCLA).

 Gary Fathman got his start with me spending a year plus in my lab.
 As we got him into medical school (he was a renegade, but needless to say, his career has been distinguished).
 Joe Davie started a PhD with Krause, but spent his last 2 plus years with me in medicine.
 He was a pathologist and he obviously became a superstar of Washington University (Chairman of Microbiology and Immunology).
-I received a very attractive offer to run a Depatment at McGill and took over there in 1972.
+I received a very attractive offer to run a Department at McGill and took over there in 1972.
 This was done with reluctance as I was a Professor by then and because I loved Washington University and my colleagues there.”

-“A pleonasmic peirastic apercu on W.U.
-Rheumatology”
+Clinical beginnings – “A pleonasmic peirastic apercu on Washington University Rheumatology” by Robert Karsh, MD

 I finished as chief resident in medicine at Jewish Hospital in 1957, after one year of residency and two years as an Air Force internist.
 That left one more year of training to satisfy internal medicine boards.
 Internal medicine is my first love, but St. Louis boasted so many fine internists that I needed a gimmick.
 So I asked Carl Moore what the community lacked and he said a rheumatologist.
 “Get me a good job and I will be a rheumatologist.”
 The good job was at Mayo’s with Phil Hench, the cortisone Nobel laureate.